Cosmetic Regulation in India

 What is the timelines for processing of application?

-Within six months from the date of submission of the application form and submission of the required documents (especially details required with schedule D III), the registration certificate will be issued.
+Within 90 days from the date of submission of the application form and submission of the required documents (especially details required with schedule D III), the registration certificate will be issued.

 What is the validity of the registration certificate?